SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 Memory Safety
 =============

-In Swift, the term _safety_ generally refers to :newTerm:`memory safety`.
+In Swift, the term *safety* generally refers to :newTerm:`memory safety`.
 Although there are other types of safety, such as type safety,

+..
+XXX Finish connecting the bits of intro above and below.

-You can see this by looking in the standard library for types and functions that include the word "unsafe" in their name.
+You can see this naming convention in use by looking in the standard library for types and functions that include the word "unsafe" in their name.
 Those APIs don't guarantee memory safety, so it's your responsibility to review your code when you use them.

-Some safety violations are detected by the compiler, which gives you a compile-time error.
+Some safety violations are detected when you compile your code, which gives you an error at that time.
-Some violations can't be detected at compile time, such as an array index being past the end of the array, and these are detected at runtime.
+Some violations can't be detected at compile time, because they depend on the current value of a variable in your code, such as the index you use to access the array.
+These violations that can't be detected at compile time are detected at runtime in debug builds.
 In general,
 Swift detects as many safety violations as possible at compile time.